The Luton Hoo Walled Garden

-In its new south-sloping position the garden certainly needed a wall to provide protection from the wind and an elaborate water supply system had to be installed.
-In providing these an octagonal shape was devised and water was provided by pipes laid all around along the top of the walls with down pipes and taps at regular intervals.
-The high walls would protect the garden from thieves, create a micro-climate of warmth and calm within and would permit fan-trained trees to be grown against them..
+In its new south-sloping position the garden certainly needed a wall to provide protection from the wind and an octagonal shape was devised.
+Much later years the walls were increased in height and an elaborate water supply system was installed using pipes laid all around along the top of the walls with down pipes and taps at regular intervals.
+The high walls protected the garden from thieves, created a micro-climate of warmth and calm within and would have permited fan-trained trees to be grown against them.

 But why the Octagonal Shape?